douglascraigschmidt/LiveLessons/Java8/README.md

   in conjunction with Java 8 constructor references.

 . ex8 - This example shows how to reduce and/or multiply big fractions
-  using a wide range of CompletableFuture features, including many factory methods, completion stage methods, arbitrary-arity methods, and exception handling methods.
+  using a wide range of features in the Java completable futures framework, including many factory methods, completion stage methods, arbitrary-arity methods, and exception handling methods.

 . ex9 - This example showcases the use of a Java 8 ConcurrentHashMap
   and a Java SynchronizedMap together with Java 8 Function-based